 In Australia, osteoporosis affects over 1.2 million people.
 Around 50% of women and 33% of men over 60 years old have osteoporosis.

-Osteoporosis is a common condition which causes bones to become fragile over time.
-The leading causes of this condition are the genes you inherit and getting older, as well as:
+The leading causes of this condition are the genes you inherit and getting older.
+However, it can also be caused by:

 Osteoporosis can cause fractures or broken bones, which could affect your ability to move and stay independent.
 But by making healthy choices you can prevent and manage osteoporosis.